-In East Africa, even larger numbers have returned home.
-Repatriation to southern Sudan started in 2005 and has continued apace with over 350,000 - over 75 percent of the original refugee population - having returned from neighboring countries as of May 2010.
-No return initiatives are currently anticipated for the Darfur region of Sudan or Somalia, where conflict continues to produce more than 5,000 new refugees per month.
-Over 550,000 Somalis have now sought asylum in neighboring countries.
+In East Africa, repatriation to South Sudan started in 2005 and has continued with more than 351,000 - over 75 percent of the original refugee population - having returned from neighboring countries as of May 2011.
+However, due to instability in South Sudan, the pace of returns has slowed significantly as of late, with less than 3,000 returns in the 2010-2011 period.
+Approximately 100,000 South Sudanese refugees remain in neighboring countries.
+No return initiatives are currently anticipated for the Darfur region of Sudan or Somalia, where conflict continues to prevent safe return.
+Over 800,000 Somalis have sought asylum in neighboring countries, without the prospect of return to war-torn Somalia.

 In Central Africa, repatriation to Burundi continues with over 500,000 returns since 2002.
-Another 10,000 are expected to return in 2010, while most of the remaining 230,000 have been granted citizenship or are in the process of formalizing their permanent status in Tanzania.
-Although the majority of Rwandan refugees returned home in the late 1990s, some 50,000 Rwandans remained in exile.
-UNHCR expects to repatriate 10,000 Rwandans in 2010.
-Repatriation to relatively stable areas of the DRC continues with over 200,000 returns by May 2010.
-Ongoing movements, primarily from Zambia and Tanzania to the Katanga Province, continue in 2010.
-The North Kivu and Orientale Provinces remain too insecure for large-scale refugee return.
-Ethnic violence that erupted in late 2009 in Equateur Province forced some 200,000 Congolese to flee to the Central African Republic and the Republic of Congo and, by May 2010, refugees still remained fearful of return.
+Over 162,000 have been granted citizenship and much of the residual caseload is in the process of formalizing its permanent status in Tanzania or expected to repatriate in 2011.
+Although the majority of Rwandan refugees returned home in the late 1990s, some remain in exile.
+UNHCR has repatriated over 2,600 Rwandans thus far in 2011.
+Repatriation to relatively stable areas of the DRC wound down in 2010 with the conclusion of returns from Zambia and Tanzania to the Katanga Province.
+The North Kivu and Orientale Provinces remain too insecure for large-scale refugee return, and sporadic internal displacement and small-scale refugee flows are continuing.
+Ethnic violence that erupted in late 2009 in Equateur Province forced some 200,000 Congolese to flee to the Central African Republic and the Republic of Congo, and refugees still remained fearful of return.
+Additionally, the persistent threat of attack posed by the Lord's Resistance Army in northeastern DRC, southeastern CAR, and South Sudan has contributed to instability in the region, causing some 40,000 new displacements in 2011.

-In a number of protracted refugee situations, refugees have been able to become self-sufficient and their camps and settlements have been effectively integrated into the host communities.
+In a number of protracted refugee situations, refugees have been able to become self-sufficient, and their camps and settlements have been effectively integrated into the host communities.
 This integration dynamic has occurred particularly for refugees who fled during the 1960s through the early 1980s to countries that had arable land available, allowing many refugees to move out of camps.
 Despite such de facto local integration, however, refugees residing among the local population did not necessarily enjoy the rights, entitlements, or economic opportunities available to legal residents.
 As a result, local integration was often an interim, rather than a durable, solution for many African refugees.

 More recently, however, a number of African countries have offered more formal integration as a durable solution for residual refugee populations who will not or cannot repatriate.
 In conjunction with UNHCR, the Governments of Cote d'Ivoire, The Gambia, Ghana, Guinea, Liberia, Nigeria, and Sierra Leone launched a regional local integration program for Liberian and Sierra Leonean refugees in 2007.
-The program provides refugees opportunities for economic self-reliance; activities to enhance the quality of their social integration; and legal rights and documentation, including access to citizenship in some countries and freedom of movement in all under the protocols of the Economic Community of West African States.
+The program provides refugees opportunities for economic self-reliance; activities to enhance the quality of their social integration; and legal rights and documentation, including access to citizenship in some countries and freedom of movement in all countries under the protocols of the Economic Community of West African States.